hyperspy/hyperspy/doc/user_guide/eels.rst

 estimate the thickness from a low-loss EELS spectrum using the log-ratio method.
-If the beam energy, collection angle, convergence angle and sample density are known, the absolute thickness is computed using the method in :ref:`[Iakoubovskii2008] <Iakoubovskii2008>` modified to include the relativistic correction in :math:`\theta_{E}` proposed in :ref:`[Egerton2011]
-<Egerton2011>`.
-It is possible to input the inelastic electron mean free path
-(iMFP) if known.
-Otherwise it is internally estimated from the density of the material.
+If the beam energy, collection angle, convergence angle and sample density are known, the absolute thickness is computed using the method in :ref:`[Iakoubovskii2008] <Iakoubovskii2008>`.
+This includes the estimation of the inelastic mean free path (iMFP).
+For more accurate results, it is possible to input the iMFP of the material if known.
 If the density and/or the iMFP are not known, the output is the thickness relative to the (unknown) iMFP without any angular corrections.

 Zero-loss peak centre and alignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^